 Pay attention to the child’s needs.

 Yes, by all means, we also encourage you to make sure the child or children involved are being well cared for.
-It’s probably best to talk with your partner about what and how you will share about the affair.
+It’s probably best to talk with your partner about what and how you will share about the affair, taking the child’s age into consideration.
 Remember, you can be honest without telling details that would be inappropriate or distressing for the child to hear.

 Here are some examples of what you might say…